Harch Cement /0.2

 Long-term cement supply contracts with construction companies, government agencies, and infrastructure developers.
 Fixed pricing with inflation protection for 3-5 year terms.

 Partnership structures for regional cement producers seeking West African market entry.
-Shared infrastructure, distribution, and technology transfer with Harch Corp operational management.
+Shared infrastructure, distribution, and technology transfer.

 Public-private partnership models for national infrastructure programs.
-Dedicated production allocation for government projects with priority delivery commitments.
+Dedicated production allocation for government projects with priority delivery.

 Cross-vertical integration with Harch Energy for renewable power supply and Harch Mining for supplementary raw materials.
 Captive energy costs 40% below grid tariffs.